[Jump to code hierarchy]

 Decoding

-Schur-Weyl-transform based decoder [8].
-Here, one first measures the total angular momentum of consecutive pairs of qubits, and then its projection modulo some spacing.
-Recovery can be performed by applying geometric phase gates [9] and the quantum Schur transform.
+Schur-Weyl-transform based decoder [9].
+Here, one first measures nested total angular momenta, i.e., that of the first qubit, the first and second, followed by the first, second, and third, etc. Then, for codes with spacing, one measures the projection of the angular momentum modulo the spacing.
+Recovery can be performed by applying geometric phase gates [10] or the quantum Schur transform.

 Parents